 What is the MP-RAP?

-The CAP (Common Application Program, or Common Application Process) is a program started by the AAPM Workgroup for Coordination of Medical Physics Residency Programs (WGCMPR) to do the following.
+The Medical Physics Residency Application Program (MP-RAP) is a program started by the AAPM Workgroup for Coordination of Medical Physics Residency Programs (WGCMPR) to do the following.

 - Make it easier for applicants to apply for residency programs.